-Patrick DiCarlo has over 24 years of experience counseling ERISA plan sponsors and fiduciaries on regulatory compliance issues and litigating disputes.
+Patrick DiCarlo has over 25 years of experience counseling ERISA plan sponsors and fiduciaries on regulatory compliance issues and litigating disputes.
 Mr. DiCarlo has counseled and represented some of America’s largest employers regarding fiduciary and prohibited transaction concerns, service provider fees, investments in employer securities, the prudence of particular investments and investment policies, executive compensation disputes, disclosure issues and challenges to benefit claim review procedures and decisions.
 His practice has focused on counseling plans and financial service providers regarding fiduciary issues, prohibited transactions, fee disclosure, designing benefit claim procedures and litigating benefit disputes of all types.
-He also advises plan fiduciaries and service providers on fiduciary and prohibited transaction concerns with respect to investments by benefit plan investors in various investment funds.
+He routinely litigates claims for retirement, life, health and disability benefits.
+Mr. DiCarlo has handled hundreds of retirement, life, health and disability disputes including related appeals.
+He also frequently litigates disputes concerning Employee Stock Ownership Plans (“ESOP”) and advises trustees.

 Mr. DiCarlo is currently recognized by Chambers USA: America’s Leading Lawyers for Business as a leading individual in the ERISA Litigation category.
 He has also been listed in the 2017-2018 editions of The Best Lawyers in America©.
 He received his J.D. degree, cum laude, from the University of Georgia School of Law in 1994, and his B.A. from the University of Georgia in 1991.
 He is AV Preeminent rated by Martindale-Hubel.
 He is admitted to practice in Georgia and in federal courts throughout the country.